Cybrid-app/cybrid-sdk-ios/README.md

 ### CocoaPods

-Add our private podspec repo to your App's Podfile:
+Add our podspec repo to your App's Podfile:

 `source 'git@github.com:Cybrid-app/cybrid-podspecs.git'`

-Run the following command:
+An then install the depenedencies:

 `pod install CybridSDK`